-- 2.3.3 Engines with a cylinder bore in excess of 230 mm shall be fitted with alarm devices to give a signal indicating that the specified excess of the maximum combustion pressure in a cylinder has been reached. - 2.3.4 Protection of internal combustion engines against crankcase explosions. - 2.3.4.1 Crankcase construction and crankcase doors shall be of sufficient strength to withstand anticipated crankcase pressures that may arise during a crankcase explosion taking into account the installation of explosion relief valves required by 2.3.5.
-Crankcase doors are to be fastened sufficiently securely for them not to be readily displaced by a crankcase explosion. - 2.3.4.2 Additional relief valves shall be fitted on separate spaces of crankcase such as gear or chain cases for camshaft or similar drives, when the gross volume of such spaces exceeds 0,6 m3 (considering 2.3.5.2 and 2.3.5.3). - 2.3.4.3 Scavenge spaces in open connection to the cylinders shall be fitted with explosion relief valves. - 2.3.4.4 Design, arrangement and location of explosion relief valves shall comply with the requirements of 2.3.5. - 2.3.4.5 Ventilation of crankcase, and any arrangement which could produce a flow of external air within the crankcase, is in principle not permitted except for dual fuel engines where crankcase ventilation shall be provided in accordance with 9.3.2. - 2.3.4.5.1 Crankcase ventilation pipes, where provided, shall be as small as practicable to minimize the inrush of air after a crankcase explosion.
+- 2.3.3 Protection of internal combustion engines against crankcase explosions. - 2.3.3.1 Crankcase construction and crankcase doors shall be of sufficient strength to withstand anticipated crankcase pressures that may arise during a crankcase explosion taking into account the installation of explosion relief valves required by 2.3.4.
+Crankcase doors are to be fastened sufficiently securely for them not to be readily displaced by a crankcase explosion. - 2.3.3.2 Additional relief valves shall be fitted on separate spaces of crankcase such as gear or chain cases for camshaft or similar drives, when the gross volume of such spaces exceeds 0,6 m3 (considering 2.3.4.2 and 2.3.4.3). - 2.3.3.3 Scavenge spaces in open connection to the cylinders shall be fitted with explosion relief valves. - 2.3.3.4 Design, arrangement and location of explosion relief valves shall comply with the requirements of 2.3.4. - 2.3.3.5 Ventilation of crankcase, and any arrangement which could produce a flow of external air within the crankcase, is in principle not permitted except for dual fuel engines where crankcase ventilation shall be provided in accordance with 9.5.2. - 2.3.3.5.1 Crankcase ventilation pipes, where provided, shall be as small as practicable to minimize the inrush of air after a crankcase explosion.
 The ends of the ventilation pipes shall be fitted with lamearresting devices and arranged so as to prevent water from getting into engine.